soumya93485/javascript-5.0/01-basic-js/readme.md

 1. print all even number from 0 to 100
 2. create a game you start with any random game number. ask the user to keep gussing the game number untill the user enters correct value.

+##String in js :-

+-string is a sequence of characters used to represent text.
+-create a string -> let str = "web bocket"
+-string length -> str.length
+-string indexing -> str[0],str[1],str[2]....

+##Teplate literals  in js :-
+- a way to have embedded expression in string.
+-it's denoted on ``. i.e `today is great day`

+##string interpolation :-
+-to create string by doing substitution of placeholders.
+-ex -> `string text ${expression} string text'

+escape symbol :-
+\n - new line
+\t - tab inside the text

+string methods :-
+- these are built in functions to manipulate a string.
+1. str.toUpperCase()
+2. str.toLowerCase()
+3. str.trim()
+4. str.slice(start, end)
+5. str1.concat(str2)
+6. str.replace(searchVal, newVal)
+7. str.chatAt(idx)